tc39/notes/es7/2016-03/march-30.md

 KS: if it already has the slot that you're trying to add to it, it will throw.

-FST: throw or shadow, it doesn't matter much.
+EFT: throw or shadow, it doesn't matter much.

 AWB: and if it returns a proxy?
 You can add private slots to a proxy?